Skip to content

 Consider some really niche topics, such as handling siblings who are acting out because one child has special needs or a terminal illness.
 Because searchers are looking for those answers as well.

-Now, you’ve got some content, and you’re getting some SEO, even if you are still low in rankings (don’t worry, it’s percolating).
+Now, you have some content, and you are getting some SEO, even if you are still low in rankings (do not worry, it’s percolating).
 But you still need users.
-Here’s where invitations come in.
+Here is where invitations come in.
 You, me, all of us – we have online networks.

 Send Out Invitations to Get the Party Started